Get Started

 Coveralls Build Types

-If you’re familiar with CI builds, you’ll be familiar with the two primary types of builds that are built in CI: push builds and pull request builds.
+If you’re familiar with CI services, you’ll be familiar with the two types of builds they generate:

-Coveralls mirrors these same two build types, and we also refer to them as push builds and pull request builds.
+Coveralls mirrors these same two build types and we also refer to them as push builds and pull request builds.

 Push Builds

-In Coveralls, push builds are simply coverage reports for a push commit that your CI service has built in your CI environment.
+In Coveralls, push builds are simply coverage reports for a push commit your CI service has built in your CI environment.

-Tracking coverage changes with push builds
+Tracking coverage changes for push builds

-In fact, Coveralls can compare coverage between any two push builds on your repo, which makes sending coverage reports for all of your push builds the most flexible way to configure Coveralls.
+In fact, Coveralls can compare coverage between any two push builds on your repo, which makes sending coverage reports for all your push builds the most flexible way to configure Coveralls.

 Pull Request Builds